BabylonJS/Documentation/content/How_To/Importer/glTF.md

 <script src="babylon.glTF2FileLoader.js"></script>
 ```

-See [glTF Skinning]() for details on how skinning is implementated in Babylon.js for glTF 2.0.
+See [Skinning](/divingDeeper/importers/glTF/glTFSkinning) for details on how skinning is implementated in Babylon.js for glTF 2.0.

 ## Version 1 Only